irawoodring/162/introduction/PITCHME.md

 ---
 In fact, often times we convert from one language to another language, to another language... on down the line until the code is ultimately composed into instructions a computer processor can understand.
 We do this because each stage adds some level of abstraction that we require.
 This leads us to my second law of computers:
 ---
+**Computers are like onions.
+They have layers.**

+We need at least a cursory understanding of the layers.

+Yes, I got this idea from Shrek:
+---
 ![Video](https://www.youtube.com/embed/_bMcXVe8zIs)
 ---
 For instance, we might have something like this: